DAB0mB/radial-snake/manuals/templates/step4.md

     $ npm install --save underscore
     $ npm install --save xmldom

-And instead of running the parser manually over and over again whenever we wanna use it, we will add an NPM script called `parse:fonts`:
+And instead of running the parser manually over and over again whenever we wanna use it, we will use the following `NPM` script instead:

 {{{diff_step 4.8}}}

+We don't want the generated fonts to be included by `git` since they are going to automatically regenerate themselves, therefore we gonna add the following ignore rule:

+{{{diff_step 4.9}}}

 Now we will build our `minecraftia` font by simply running:

-    $ npm run parse:fonts
+    $ npm run build:fonts

 And voila!
 We have a freshly created `json` file which we can work with.
 You can also get it from here: